How Loud Is Air Conditioning? – What Is Silent Mode?

 The soft humming from this unit is easily overshadowed by the sound of the birds.

 For direct comparison with other sounds, you can also view the below video of the Mitsubishi AP in operation and find out more about its convenient features too!

 Air Con in Action!

-Or, to hear how loud our units are in-person, you can book an appointment for a tour of our newly opened showroom.
+And there you have it!
+Hopefully, you now have a better understanding of how loud air conditioning is, but if not, to hear how loud our units are in-person, you can book an appointment for a tour of our newly opened showroom.
 A range of our air conditioning units are on display and team MAC will be right there to answer any questions!